MooersLab/modular-annotated-bibliography-typst/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Template for making an enhanced and illustrated annotated bibliography with Typst
+# Template for making an enhanced and illustrated annotated bibliography with Typst using BibLaTeX

 Annotated bibliographies are used to prepare review articles and for self-study in a new field.
 The classic annotated bibliography could be enhanced with graphical objects to assist in the recall of the article content.